Features

 13.)
 Nairobi Railway City – After nearly a decade of waiting, groundbreaking has been held for the proposed Nairobi Railway City, which seeks to decongest the city centre.

-The venture that was announced in 2010, involves construction of a 425-acre urban development on the area between Haile Sellasie Avenue, Uhuru Highway and Bunyala Road – comprising transit stations, residential and commercial buildings among other features.
+The venture which was announced in 2010, involves the construction of a 425-acre urban development on the area between Haile Sellasie Avenue, Uhuru Highway and Bunyala Road – comprising transit stations, and residential and commercial buildings among other features.

 14.)
 Mombasa Gate Bridge – The Kenya National Highways Authority has developed a detailed design for the Sh85 billion Mombasa Gate Bridge, with works expected to begin soon.